 What is certainly no secret is that many actors take steps to deal with Male Pattern Hair Loss, the genetic condition that affects around half of all men by the time they reach their 50th birthday.

 Their options are surprisingly wide-reaching.
 At one end of the scale are wigs, with some “hair replacement systems” now quite an impressive – if often expensive – possibility for those who have no other options open to them if they have left it too late to deal with their baldness any other way.
-At the other end is Male Hair Loss treatment, which, when tailored to a client’s specific needs, makes the most of clinically-proven, MHRA and FDA licensed products to stop hair loss and to encourage regrowth.
-Plans also often include hair growth boosters such as Hair Vitalics, a blend of vitamins and minerals that “feed” the scalp.
+At the other end is Male Hair Loss treatment, which makes the most of clinically-proven, MHRA licensed and FDA approved products to stop hair loss and to encourage hair growth.

 Somewhere between these two options are hair transplants, which get a lot of press because when a man signs up for one he has no place to hide.
 Whereas pharmaceutical hair loss treatment courses can lead to stabilisation of shedding often accompanied by gradual regrowth.
 Often mistakenly, surgical hair transplants tend to be seen as more of an ‘instant fix’.
 They usually require patients to follow a hair loss treatment course both before and after surgery.